teuben/dc2019/scripts4paper/DC_script.md

 # DC_script

-## Preparing (new in april 2021)
+## Preparing (new in May 2021)

+It should be noted that this May 2021 version will only support CASA 6.

-Before using these scripts, you will need to run the configure to set the script, data and working directory for scripts to use these directories.
+1) Before using these scripts, you will need to configure to set the script, data and working directory for scripts to use your directories.
 You need to execute the **configure** script from the scripts4paper directory, e.g.